PatrickDebug/LLM-reconstruct-nucleotide/README.md

 # Reconstruction of Masked DNA Sequences

-This repository contains the Jupyter Notebook for the prediction phase of the research paper: "Reconstruction of Masked Sequences via Inverse Mapping of Incomplete Information Natural Vectors".
+This repository contains the prediction phase of the research paper: "Reconstruction of Masked Sequences via Inverse Mapping of Incomplete Information Natural Vectors".

 ## Overview